ChnP7/Expression-Calculator/README.md

 Written in OCaml and build using Dune.
 The test modules for this project use OUnit to test and assert correct expected outputs.
 Inspired by an old lexer/parser/interpreter project
 I was assigned for a class.

+Currently, only the lexer to convert input into tokens is finished so it is not functional yet.

 ## Example uses
 Input: `2+7` Output: `9`